 - High flexibility with regard to object sizes and container dimensions

-- Detection of a wide variety of foreign particles including glass, metal, plastics and
+- Detection of a wide variety of foreign particles including glass, metal, plastics and many other materials

 - High resolution X-ray detector to identify smallest particles (metal ≥ 70 µm)